michael2012z/BitBible/markdown/KJV/files/Ps.md

 6. Cast forth lightning, and scatter them: shoot out thine arrows, and destroy them.

-7. Send thine hand from above; rid me, and deliver me out of great waters, from the hand of strange children;hand from: Heb. hands from
+7. Send thine hand from above; rid me, and deliver me out of great waters, from the hand of strange children;

 8. Whose mouth speaketh vanity, and their right hand is a right hand of falsehood.

 9. I will sing a new song unto thee, O God: upon a psaltery and an instrument of ten strings will I sing praises unto thee.

-10. It is he that giveth salvation unto kings: who delivereth David his servant from the hurtful sword.salvation: or, victory
+10. It is he that giveth salvation unto kings: who delivereth David his servant from the hurtful sword.

 11. Rid me, and deliver me from the hand of strange children, whose mouth speaketh vanity, and their right hand is a right hand of falsehood:

-12. That our sons may be as plants grown up in their youth; that our daughters may be as corner stones, polished after the similitude of a palace:polished: Heb. cut
+12. That our sons may be as plants grown up in their youth; that our daughters may be as corner stones, polished after the similitude of a palace:

-13. That our garners may be full, affording all manner of store: that our sheep may bring forth thousands and ten thousands in our streets:all…: Heb. from kind to kind
+13. That our garners may be full, affording all manner of store: that our sheep may bring forth thousands and ten thousands in our streets:

-14. That our oxen may be strong to labour; that there be no breaking in, nor going out; that there be no complaining in our streets.strong…: Heb. able to bear burdens, or, loaden with flesh
+14. That our oxen may be strong to labour; that there be no breaking in, nor going out; that there be no complaining in our streets.

 15. Happy is that people, that is in such a case: yea, happy is that people, whose God is the Lord.